+DESCRIPTION

+Crippling Trap This trap unleashes a powerful debilitating effect on the triggering creature for 1 minute.
+The target suffers a -2 penalty to AC and to Agility saving throws, can’t use its reactions, and may make either an action or a bonus action every turn (not both).
+Regardless of the creature’s abilities, it may only make one melee or ranged attack on its turn, and they deal only half damage with weapon attacks that use Strength or Agility.

+If the creature attempts to cast a spell with a casting time of 1 action, roll a d20.
+On an 11 or higher, the spell doesn’t take effect until the creature’s next turn, and the creature must use its action on that turn to complete the spell.
+If it can’t, the spell is wasted.
+At the end of each of the target’s turns, it can make a Stamina saving throw against the effect.
+On a success, the cripple effect ends.

 Freezing Trap This trap unleashes a super-compressed blast of cold that freezes the triggering creature for 1 minute, and deals 1d8 cold damage.
 A successful Stamina save halves the damage dealt, and reduces the condition for one round.
 A creature may use its action to break the ice.

 Oil Slick Trap This trap spews slippery oil in a 10-foot radius, rendering it into difficult terrain for 1 minute.
 Each creature that either enters the area, is within the radius when the trap is triggered, or ends their turn in the area must make an Agility save or fall prone.